hexbabe/sean-video-store/README.md

 ```

 > [!NOTE]
-> Swapping `storage_path` will not delete any data, it will simply spin up a new DB file in the new path and preserve
+> Swapping `storage_path` will not delete any data, it will simply cause video store to start persisting video data to the new path and preserve
 the old `storage_path` directory with the old videos and the old database, and save new videos in the new path.

 ## Local Development